 The stock of bonds includes central government bonds issued in the domestic market, MoF T-bills with a maturity of over one year and a share of total central government bonds issued in the foreign market which is held by resident institutional units at the end of the reporting period.
+From December 2005 on, central government bonds and MoF T-bills issued in the domestic market and held by non-resident institutional units have been included in the external debt of the central government.
 The difference between the nominal value and the issue value of T-bills with a maturity of over one year is the accrued interest which is distributed over the life of instruments using the compound interest calculation method.
 The stock of central government bonds includes accrued interest.